poems4u/poems4u/content/poems/posts/Blytheroad.md

 He's cleary never read Horatio, <br>
 Nor cares whether 'tis Christ or wafer.

-——Nor do I. . . but you must see <br>
+——Nor do I... but you must see <br>
 I am of obstinance, like Dante or Blake; <br>
 You want to be vulgar but lack status or rank, <br>
 You unbarroned Byron, you Sade *sans* Marquis.